Plenary Speaker

 Dr. Jeff Burns, Director of AI Compute, IBM Research, USA

-Dr. Vivek Singh, NVIDIA, USA
+Dr. Vivek K. Singh, NVIDIA, USA

 Dr. Takuya Yasui, TSMC Japan Design Center, Japan